web

 What is the Curb & Sidewalk Reimbursement Program?

+The Curb & Sidewalk Reimbursement Program offers reimbursement for replacement of existing curbs, sidewalks and ADA ramps within city limits.
 Per Chapter 18, Article 3 of the South Bend Municipal Code, the maintenance and repair of curb and sidewalk is the responsibility of the abutting property owner.

 What are the reimbursement amounts?